This shrunken-down Surface is growing on me

 - No, it's not likely going to satisfy as your all-day, every day workhorse computer, both because of the limited horsepower and the small size.

-- Yes, it's significantly less expensive than the bigger Surface Pro, and closer in price to an iPad ($799 at Apple).
+- Yes, it's significantly less expensive than the bigger Surface Pro, and closer in price to an iPad ($318 at Sam's Club).

 - No, it's not going to save you a ton at the end of the day, as the must-have keyboard cover and other accessories are still sold separately (and priced on the high side).